 Right down to their color selections.

-It should come as no surprise that there are some Color Picker websites out there when monstrous organic traffic rankings.
+It should come as no surprise that there are some Color Picker websites out there with monstrous organic traffic rankings.

 What’s The Site?

 It’s HTMLColorCodes.com– a site that helps you “Get HTML color codes, Hex color codes, RGB and HSL values with our color picker, color chart and HTML color names.”

 HTML Color Codes Ranks for 131,000 organic keywords and is pulling in an estimated 1.3 million organic visits a month: